 Delicious and Refreshing Summer Drinks That BOOST Your Health

 I know what you’re thinking… you’re not going to give up the simple pleasure of enjoying a cool, tasty beverage on a hot summer day.
 And I should hope not!
 But you needn’t assume that sugar-laden soda, lemonade, sweet tea or frappes are your only options.
 By thinking outside the box, you can satisfy your craving for a delicious cool beverage in a way that will actually support instead of hinder your health.
+And you can step-up your game with real nugget ice to keep any lovely beverage cool and refreshing.

 Sparkling mineral water… spruce it up with fresh lemon or lime juice, a drop or two of natural peppermint extract, liquid stevia, cucumber slices or a few crushed mint leaves.